farrakhanwahab/student-portfolio/README.md

 # student-portfolio
-A frontend portfolio webiste using only HTML5, CSS and JS
+A frontend portfolio website using only HTML5, CSS and JS